SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/create_role.rst

 A user role has permissions to login, and has a password.

-.. tip:: Some DBMSs call this *CREATE USER* or *ADD USER*

 .. code-block:: postgres

    CREATE ROLE new_role;
    GRANT LOGIN to new_role;
-   GRANT PASSWORD 'Tr0ub4dor&3' to new_role;
+   GRANT PASSWORD 'passw0rd' to new_role;
-   GRANT CONNECT ON DATABASE master to new_role; -- Repeat for other desired databases
+   GRANT CONNECT ON DATABASE master to new_role; -- Repeat for all desired databases GRANT USAGE ON SERVICE sqream TO new_role;
+   GRANT ALL ON SCHEMA public TO new_role; -- It is advisable to grant permissions on at least one schema